-- Keep a student after school to make up work or get help (or during part of the lunch period if the student rides a school bus home after school) - Remove points from homework or projects - Give a student an F or zero (0) grade and require the student to complete the assignment
+- Keep a student after school to make up work or get help (or during part of the lunch period if the student rides a school bus home after school)

+- Remove points from homework or projects

+- Give a student an F or a zero (0) grade

 No assignments will be given to middle school students that have not been clearly explained in the classroom.
 Homework will be checked for its quality and completion.
-Homework will not be graded unless the teacher has clearly stated so to the students.
+Homework will be graded unless the teacher has clearly stated otherwise to the students.
 Homework will be included as a learning skill and will be marked as such on the student's quarterly report card.
-Teachers will communicate to parents or legal guardians about missing or incomplete assignments when needed.
+Teachers will communicate with parents or legal guardians about missing or incomplete assignments when needed.